Mastering Your Morning Smoothie

 Although smoothies are liquid, they can pack a real nutritional punch, and depending on what is in them, can contain up to 500 calories per serving.
 Having them for breakfast is a great way to start your day, but when fully loaded they don’t need to be eaten with a full serving of pancakes, bacon, and eggs.
 If you want to include a smoothie as a drink or side to breakfast, dial back the ingredients so you don’t overdo it.

 5. Drinking it Too Fast

-Smoothie may be a shot of health, but they are not meant to be drank like one!
+Smoothies may be a shot of health, but they are not meant to be drunk like one!
 Drinking your smoothie too fast can cause digestive upset, like gas and bloating, making it difficult for your body to absorb all of the nutrients in it.
 If you couldn’t eat the ingredients in your smoothie in the span of 3 minutes, you shouldn’t drink it that fast either.

 THE SMOOTHIE FORMULA = Liquid + Fruit + Protein + Fat

-FRUIT ( + Veggies): Fruit provides a good base for your smoothie, a creamy texture and a source of carbohydrate.
+FRUIT ( + Veggies): Fruit provides a good base for your smoothie, a creamy texture, and a source of carbohydrates.
 Bananas are an easy option, as well as fresh or frozen berries or peaches.
 Try and limit your fruit to a 1 cup maximum, and adding a handful of leafy greens is always a great way to add more veggies.